nkrvlsi/VSDSquadron_Labs/rv32i/README2.md

 2. Instructions performed in a 5-stage pipeline ISA.
      1. Instruction **Fetch** (IF)    - Read instruction from instruction memory.
      2. Intrction **Decode** (ID)     - Read program registers & identify type of operation.
-     3. **execute**                   - Compute value or address. performs type of opertation on data.
+     3. **execute**                   - Compute value or address. performs type of opertation on data. finally ALU out is generated.
      4. **Memory** access (Mem Rd/Wr) - Read or write back data.
 Load(I) & Store(S) instructions transfer value between register <----> memory
      5. **Write Back** (WB)           - program registers.
-Result of the instruction will be written back to the register file.
+Result of the instruction will be written back to the register.

 3. Check waveform:
    1. Check clk running and reset release